stilab-ets/sogha/README.md

 lfrom gensim.models.ldamodel import LdaModel from gensim import corpora

-# Assuming you have already trained your LDA model and loaded your corpus and id2word dictionary
-# lda_model = ...

-# Assuming you have a corpus of documents
-# corpus = ...

 # Get the number of topics from the LDA model
 num_topics = lda_model.num_topics